vvisvanathan/sitbit/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Dashboard Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create an account using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Basic User Stats (~1 day)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve sit time, calories rescued, and inactivity level data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to sign up for sitbit and view text-form data of their three (3) base-level statistics, all inside a single-page Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Graphing Basic User Stastistics (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will use third-party libraries (d3.js, chartview.js, or other) to graph a user's three (3) base-level statistics.
+These graphs will appear as tiles on the user's dashboard.
+- 'Time Spent Sitting' will appear as a circular progress bar (out of 24 hours)
+- 'Calories Rescued' will appear as a bar graph (progressive over one week)
+- 'Inactivity Level' will appear as a line graph (progressive over 24 hours)

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Interactive Dashboard (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Add functionality that (1) lets users toggle between various timespans on their graphed statistics (2) allows users to click on graph tiles to access a detail page on the statistic.
+The detail pages should pop-out instead of redirecting to a different page.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: User Search, Friends, Notifications, and Leaderboard(~2 days)
+I will add the ability for users to search for other users in a search bar on the dashboard, follow/unfollow friends within the search results, see notifications (like friend requests), and view a leaderboard of their friends on their dashboards.

-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to the users controller.
+On the Backbone side, there will be a `SearchResults` composite view with 'UserIndex' composite views.
+The dashboard will obtain a new view for a 'Leaderboard,' which ranks friends.

 [Details][phase-five]

+### Phase 6: Add guest log-in and begin bonus features (~2 days)
+A final (yet important) step of this project is to allow a visitor to log in as a guest and test all of the website's functionality.
+The guest account should have seeded data and should reset every night.
+The user should be able to log-in as a guest in a single click from the login page.

+The remainder of the time should be spent implementing bonus features in the order of priority specified below.

+[Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Users can customize their account settings and set accounts to private
+- [ ] Users can customize their dashboard
-- [ ] "Like" button and counter for posts
+- [ ] Users can track and view their 'Calories Gloriously Consumed'
-- [ ] Custom blog urls
+- [ ] Users can track and view their 'Net Calories'
-- [ ] Pagination/infinite scroll
+- [ ] Users can set and view a custom 'Target Weight'
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Users can track and view their 'Current Weight'
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
+- [ ] Website tour (Shepherd)
 - [ ] Multiple sessions/session management
-- [ ] User avatars
-- [ ] Typeahead search bar
+- [ ] Build and implement my own charting library

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md